 - splitting nails separating from nail beds

-While most of these changes are temporary, some women have noted that ridges and lines have remained on their nails for some time after completing chemotherapy.
+While most of these changes are temporary, some people have noted that ridges and lines have remained on their nails for some time after completing chemotherapy.

 What causes nail changes?